anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | Boot disks | RAID 1 |

 How many nodes to meet SLA :

 - minimum: three bare metal servers where Monitors are collocated with OSD.
 Note: at least 3 Monitors and 3 OSDs are required for High Availability.

 HW specifications :

 - Boot disks are dedicated with Flash technology disks
 - For an IOPS oriented cluster (Flash technology ), the journal can be hosted on OSD disks
 - For a capacity-oriented cluster (HDD), the journal must be hosted on dedicated Flash technology disks

 Sizing rules :

 - Minimum of 6 disks per server
 - Replication factor : 3
 - 1 Core-GHz per OSD
 - 16GB RAM baseline + 2-3 GB per OSD

-<a name="4.3"></a>
-## 4.3 Virtualised Infrastructure Manager (VIM)
+## Virtualised Infrastructure Manager (VIM)

 This section covers:

 - Detailed breakdown of OpenStack core services
 - Specific build-time parameters

-<a name="4.3.1"></a>
-### 4.3.1 VIM Services
+### VIM Services

 A high-level overview of the core OpenStack Services was provided in [Chapter 3](./chapter03.md).
 In this section we describe the core and other needed services in more detail.

-#### 4.3.1.1 Keystone
+#### Keystone

 [Keystone](https://docs.openstack.org/keystone/wallaby/) is the authentication service, the foundation of identity management in OpenStack.
 Keystone needs to be the first deployed service.
 Keystone has services running on the control nodes and no services running on the compute nodes:

 - Keystone admin API
 - Keystone public API – in Keystone V3 this is the same as the admin API

-#### 4.3.1.2 Glance
+#### Glance

 [Glance](https://docs.openstack.org/glance/wallaby/) is the image management service.
 Glance has only a dependency on the Keystone service therefore it is the second one deployed.
 Glance has services running on the control nodes and no services running on the compute nodes:

 - Glance API
 - Glance Registry

 _The Glance backends include Swift, Ceph RBD and NFS._

-#### 4.3.1.3 Cinder
+#### Cinder

 [Cinder](https://docs.openstack.org/cinder/wallaby/) is the block device management service, depends on Keystone and possibly Glance to be able to create volumes from images.
 Cinder has services running on the control nodes and no services running on the compute nodes:
 - Cinder API
 - Cinder Scheduler
 - Cinder Volume – the Cinder volume process needs to talk to its backends

 _The Cinder backends include SAN/NAS storage, iSCSI drives, Ceph RBD and NFS._

-#### 4.3.1.4 Swift
+#### Swift

 [Swift](https://docs.openstack.org/swift/wallaby/) is the object storage management service, Swift depends on Keystone and possibly Glance to be able to create volumes from images.
 Swift has services running on the control nodes and the compute nodes:

 - Proxy Services
 - Object Services
 - Container Services
 - Account Services

 _The Swift backends include iSCSI drives, Ceph RBD and NFS._

-#### 4.3.1.5 Neutron
+#### Neutron

 [Neutron](https://docs.openstack.org/neutron/wallaby/) is the networking service, depends on Keystone and has services running on the control nodes and the compute nodes.
 Depending upon the workloads to be hosted by the Infrastructure, and the expected load on the controller node, some of the Neutron services can run on separate network node(s).
 Factors affecting controller node load include number of compute nodes and the number of API calls being served for the various OpenStack services (nova, neutron, cinder, glance etc.).
 To reduce controller node load, network nodes are widely added to manage L3 traffic for overlay tenant networks and interconnection with external networks.
 Table 4-2 below lists the networking service components and their placement.
 Please note that while network nodes are listed in the table below, network nodes only deal with tenant networks and not provider networks.
 Also, network nodes are not required when SDN is utilised for networking.

 | Networking Service component | Description | Required or Optional Service | Placement |